w3champions/website/README.md

 1) Clone (and fork) the [w3champions/website-backend](https://github.com/w3champions/website-backend)
 2) Follow the [setup instructions](https://github.com/w3champions/website-backend#readme) and spin up your local website backend api server
 3) Run the project (F5) in Visual Studio.
 This usually opens a browser window with blank page.
-Copy the URL of the page (eg. https://localhost:44336/)
+Copy the URL of the page (e.g. https://localhost:44336/)
 4) Change the `BASE_URL` in the environment configuration [/public/env.js#L4](./public/env.js#L4) to your desired URL

 ### Authenticating as Admin